chentianran/chentianran.github.io/teaching/matlab/syllabus.markdown

 In-class practice is a crucially important component of the learning process since this course focuses on actual programming skills.
-Your in-class worksheets will be _collected and graded_.
+Your in-class worksheets will be _graded_.

 ### Homework assignments